hau-mal/articles/metastore.md

 Consider some best practices to prevent metadata loss:
 * Metastore object definitions (Hive or Spark SQL Tables, Views, …) are part of the CI/CD pipeline
 * SQL DB offers point in time restore capabilities
 * Only grant necessary permissions to the hive user - setup a reasonable user concept (see the following table).
-For HDInsight the Azure SQL DB user needs a CREATE TABLE authorization.
+For HDInsight the Azure SQL DB user needs a CREATE TABLE authorization, as this is checked from the HiveConfigurationValidator process before cluster creation.

 For Azure SQL DB you should consider minimum three users:
 * An Azure SQL DB admin